Welcome to today's edition of the Rush 24-7 podcast.

 We finally got it fixed.

-One of the reasons why I do not want Snerdley to be heard is because this is his brain child, Allen Brothers at the One World Cafe.
+And one of the reasons why I do not want Snerdley to be heard is because this is his brainchild, Allen Brothers, at the One World Cafe.

 And it's an idea that stinks because this place is a failure.

-Allen brothers couldn't see a bunch of liberals in there, they'd probably attack the Allen Brothers shipment when it got there if they found out someone was coming.
+They'd probably attack the Allen Brothers shipment when it got there if they found out someone's coming.

-Besides that, there's only two to three percent of prime beef available to people in this country.
+Besides that, there's only 2 to 3% of prime beef available to people in this country.

-I don't want it wasted on a bunch of long-haired maggot-infested dope-sming FM types walking in to the One World Cafe.
+I don't want it wasted on a bunch of long-haired maggot-infested dope-smoking FM types walking in to the One World Cafe.

 The last thing we need is to deplete the supply of the great food at Allen Brothers.

-It's gonna be four nights in a row of stuff from Allen Brothers, and I'm not gonna have my supply.
+It's going to be four nights in a row of stuff from Allen Brothers, and I'm not going to have my supply.

 It isn't happening.

-Uh Bobby, New Jersey Turnpike, driving around the fruited plain.
+Bobby, New Jersey Turnpike, driving around the fruited plan.

 Welcome to the Rush Limbaugh program, sir.